Mortgage Bond Meaning

 - Mortgage-backed securities offer a higher return than Treasury securities.

 - It offers higher risk-adjusted returns than other debenture bonds due to the backing of mortgaged assets, which reduces its risk.

 - They provide asset diversification as they have a low correlation with other asset classes.

-- MBS does not have tail risk as there is no lump sum principal payment on maturity because monthly payment involves interest plus principal component which is spread over the life of a bond.
-Whereas in other bonds there is a high tail risk because of the lump-sum principal payment at the maturity which increases the risk to bondholders.
+- MBS does not have tail risk as there is no lump sum principal payment on maturity because monthly payment involves interest plus principal component, which is spread over the life of a bond.
+Whereas in other bonds, there is a high tail risk because of the lump-sum principal payment at maturity, which increases the risk to bondholders.

 - Mortgage-backed security offers a lower yield than debenture bonds.

-- Mortgage-backed security often touted as safe investment attracted negative publicity due to their role in the 2008 subprime mortgage crises.
-Banks due to high profitability became complacent and issued loans to people having low creditworthiness.
-When subprime mortgages defaulted, it resulted in the loss of millions of dollars of investors money and bankruptcy of many large investment banks like Lehman brothers.
+- Mortgage-backed security, often touted as a safe investment, attracted negative publicity due to their role in the 2008 subprime mortgage crises.
+Banks, due to high profitability, became complacent and issued loans to people having low creditworthiness.
+When subprime mortgages defaulted, it resulted in the loss of millions of dollars of investors money and the bankruptcy of many large investment banks like the Lehman brothers.
 So these bonds are as good as the asset and people borrowing money on those assets.

-Mortgage bonds as an asset class offer diversification and offer the investor with a higher yield than treasury and lower risk than debenture bonds.
-Moreover, they provide money to investment banks to purchase more mortgages and banks to lend more money which helps in keeping mortgage rates competitive and markets liquid.
+Mortgage bonds as an asset class offer diversification and offer the investor a higher yield than the treasury and lower risk than debenture bonds.
+Moreover, they provide money to investment banks to purchase more mortgages and banks to lend more money, which helps in keeping mortgage rates competitive and markets liquid.

 This has been a guide to Mortgage Bond and its Meaning.
 Here we discuss the types of mortgage bond along with an example, advantages, disadvantages, and its differences from debenture bond.
 You can learn more about finance from the following articles –